Pau, Pyrénées-Atlantiques: Pau and the agglomeration population

-The communal population of Pau amounts to 75,665 inhabitants, as of 2020 (legal populations of 1 January 2023).
-The Communauté d'agglomération of Pau Béarn Pyrénées has 162,618 inhabitants, and the urban unit of Pau had 201,784 inhabitants in 2020.
+The communal population of Pau amounts to 80,441 inhabitants, as of 2023.
+The Communauté d'agglomération of Pau Béarn Pyrénées has 166,794 inhabitants, and the urban unit of Pau had 206,230 inhabitants in 2022.
 Pau is the most populous city of the Department of Pyrénées-Atlantiques, and the fourth of the Nouvelle-Aquitaine region after Bordeaux, Limoges and Poitiers.

 The towns of Billère, Lons and Lescar are the first three communes in the agglomeration after Pau (they have approximately 35,000 inhabitants combined).